OsmosysSoftware/osmo-x/apps/api/docs/channels/wa-Twilio-Business.md

 Set field `is_enabled` as 1.

-Then set the following configurations in `configuration` field:
+Then set the following configurations in the `configuration` field:

 | Key                   | Description            |
 | --------------------- | ---------------------- |